-- Virtual visits to the beef and dairy cattle, swine, sheep, goat and horse educational units
+- Visits to the beef and dairy cattle, swine, sheep, goat and horse educational units

-- Virtually attend farm and industry tours and hear from industry guests
+- Attend farm and industry tours and hear from industry guests

 - Participate in leadership activities

-And you’ll make many new friends from all over North Carolina.
+And you’ll make many new friends from across North Carolina and beyond.

 How to Apply

 Applicants will receive notification of acceptance and follow-up details for registration packets and payment by email.
-The camp is limited to 60 participants.
-Please apply by April 30, 2021.Apply Now
+The camp is limited to 40 participants.
+Applications will be available soon.

 Additional sponsorship of camp activities: NC State Animal Science Club, Agricultural Institute and Mule City Specialty Feeds.

-The camp fee covers educational resources, educator fees for hosting 4 days of virtual programming which will include guest speakers, industry tours, and farm and laboratory demonstrations.
+The camp fee covers educational resources and educator fees for hosting 5 days of programming, which will include guest speakers, industry tours, and farm and laboratory demonstrations.
 Some supplies will be sent to participants as well.

-NC State University requires a minimum of one (1) staff member for every eight (8) participants for all residential programs with youth 15 to 18 years of age.
+NC State University requires a minimum of one (1) staff member for every ten (10) participants for all residential programs with youth 15 to 18 years of age.
 Several counselors are first-aid certified each year to take care of general health care needs.
-The camp program also purchases a supplemental insurance policy to help cover out-of-pocket expenses in case of emergency medical situations.
+The camp program also purchases a supplemental insurance policy to help cover out-of-pocket expenses in emergency medical situations.

-A secondary transport vehicle is always available during Livestock Science Camp in case of emergency.
+A secondary transport vehicle is always available during Livestock Science Camp in case of an emergency.

-Each camper receives a camp T-shirt and drawstring backpack.
+Each camper receives a camp T-shirt and a drawstring backpack.